6 Fertility Exercises to Support Your Reproductive Health

 Can exercising too much hurt my chances of conceiving?

 Yes.
 Excessive high-intensity exercise can potentially affect the hormonal signals that regulate ovulation, and may lead to irregular or absent periods.
 In men, overtraining can temporarily affect sperm production.
-If you are training intensely and experiencing cycle irregularities, reducing the intensity and duration of workouts may help.
-Always consult your healthcare provider if you have concerns about your exercise routine and fertility.
+If you're training intensely and experiencing cycle irregularities, reducing the intensity and duration of your workouts may help.
+Always talk to your healthcare provider if you have concerns about your exercise routine and fertility.

 How often should I exercise when trying to conceive?

-Research suggests that approximately 30 minutes of moderate exercise on most days of the week — roughly 150 minutes total — may support hormone balance and overall health.
+Research suggests that approximately 30 minutes of moderate exercise on most days of the week — roughly 150 minutes total — can support hormone balance and overall health.
 This level of activity can be part of a healthy preconception routine, though individual needs vary.
-Always listen to your body, and consult your doctor if you are unsure what level of activity is right for you.
+Always listen to your body, and talk to your doctor if you're unsure what level of activity is right for you.

 Does yoga improve fertility?